Nurul Amin Ruhul

 Nurul Amin Ruhul, also known as Ruhul Bhai (born 14 October 1959), is a Bangladeshi politician.
 He is a former member of parliament from Chandpur-2 constituency in the Bangladesh Parliament.

 Political life

 Nurul Amin was elected a member of parliament from Chandpur-2 (Matlab North and South) constituency by defeating BNP's Jalal Uddin in the nomination of Bangladesh Awami League in the eleventh parliamentary elections in 2018.
-He was elected as the member of the Awami League's Dhaka University [5] Prior to this, he was the president of Bangladesh Chhatra League's publicity secretary and the chairman of the undivided Dhaka Metropolitan Chhatra League.
+He was elected as the member of the Awami League's Dhaka University.
+Prior to this, he was the president of Bangladesh Chhatra League, publicity secretary and the chairman of the undivided Dhaka Metropolitan Chhatra League.